santhoshvai/Compute-Sample/README.md

-# Compute and Mempry -Sample
+# Compute and Memory -Sample

 ## Compute